wvw999/puzzle-engine/README.md

 2. a puzzle solver that guarantees the puzzles created by #1 are solvable (in process)
 3. the gameplay engine which allows a user to play the game (coming soon)

-to see how this game works, check out https://www.youtube.com/watch?v=GwqPBV-yeXw
+to see how the original game works, check out https://www.youtube.com/watch?v=GwqPBV-yeXw

 this project was initially being built out as an API, though, as the creation/solving aspect of this is time consuming, it is no longer an API